anwaldt/sound_synthesis_introduction/Website/posts/Additive_Spectral/additive-supercollider.rst

 Exercises
 =========

-.. admonition:: Exercise

-    Combine the example with a mouse control, allowing to change the timbre and the pitch.

-.. admonition:: Exercise
+.. admonition:: Exercise I

     Adjust the partial weight formula to generate basic waveforms (square, sawtooth, triangle).
+Monitor the signal in the scope to verify.
+Try different numbers of partials and compare the results.

+.. admonition:: Exercise II

+    Combine the example with a mouse control, allowing to change two parameters of the timbre or partial frequencies.